gmodena/tinydp/README.md

 # PrivateClassifier implements a PATE ensemble of teachers.
 # It behaves like a regular sklearn Classifier.
 The epsilon
-# parameter governs the amount of noise added to pred
+# parameter governs the amount of noise added to teachers' predictions.
 clf = PrivateClassifier(n_estimators=10, epsilon=0.1, random_state=1)
 clf.fit(X_private, y_private)
 y_pred = clf.predict(X_public)